-We are in the process of developing the Southern Beaches Coastal Management Program (CMP) which covers the coastline from Nobby's Headland to Glenrock Lagoon.
-This Coastal Management Program is a long-term program of actions which can help us adapt to both immediate and future changes on our coast.
+We are in the process of developing the Southern Beaches Coastal Management Program (CMP) which covers the coastline from Nobbys Headland to Glenrock Lagoon.
+This Coastal Management Program will contain a series of actions to help us adapt to both immediate and future changes on our coast.

 The NSW Government's Coastal Management Framework includes the NSW Coastal Management Manual which prescribes a five-stage risk management process for the preparation and implementation of a CMP.
 The Southern Beaches CMP is currently at Stage 2 of this process, "Determine risks, vulnerabilities and opportunities".

 What do we know about the risks, vulnerabilities and opportunities for the Southern Beaches?

 Building on studies undertaken and plans developed in the past, we engaged coastal specialists Royal Haskoning DHV to undertake a Coastal Processes Review.

 This review told us that unprotected areas are at risk sooner than previously thought.
 The area most at risk is the currently unprotected section of coastline from the Cooks Hill Surf Life Saving Club at Bar Beach, south to the cliffline at Dixon Park.
 Along this stretch there is no natural cliffline or man-made structure in place.
 The image below shows the area at risk.
 For a larger version of this image, view the PDF.

 How does the coastline in this area work?